Kentico/xperience-dynamics365-sales/README.md

 ### Enable outgoing contact synchronization

-Outgoing contact synchronization is performed by the scheduled task "Dynamics 365 contact synchronization" which is set to run every hour by default.
-However, you must first enable the synchronization by going to the __Settings__ application, navigating to the __Integration → Dynamics 365__ section, and checking the __Enabled__ box under the "Contact synchronization" category.
+To enable outgoing contact synchronization you must enable it in the __Settings__ application, add specific custom fields to the __Contact__ class to facilitate the synchronization, and map your contact fields from Xperience to desired Dynamics 365 fields.

+Begin by enabling the synchronization:
+1. Open to the __Settings__ application.
+1. Navigate to the __Integration → Dynamics 365__ section.
+1. Enable the __Enabled__ checkbox under the _Contact synchronization_ category.

-The scheduled task will only synchronize contacts that have reached a minimum total score.
-Ensure that you have the [contact scoring](https://docs.xperience.io/on-line-marketing-features/managing-your-on-line-marketing-features/contact-management/scoring-contacts) functionality configured properly, then set the minimum score in the __Minimum score__ setting.
+Outgoing contact synchronization is managed by the _Dynamics 365 contact synchronization_ [scheduled task](https://docs.xperience.io/x/Fg_RBg) by default set to run every hour.
+The scheduled task only synchronizes contacts that have reached a minimum total score.
+Ensure that you have the [contact scoring](https://docs.xperience.io/x/gwiRBg) functionality configured correctly, then set the minimum score in the __Minimum score__ setting.
 The score must be greater than zero.

 This integration uses two custom contact fields to store information about contact synchronization, which must be created manually:
 1. In the Xperience administration, open the __Modules__ application.
-1. Edit the __Contact management__ module → __Classes__ tab __→ Contact__ class __→ Fields__ tab.
+1. Open the __Contact management__ module → __Classes__ tab __→ Contact__ class __→ Fields__ tab.
 1. Add two __New fields__ with the following configuration:
    - __Field name__: ContactDynamics365RelatedID
       - __Data type__: Unique identifier (GUID)
       - __Display field in the editing form__: No